How to Schedule a Penetration Test Like a BOSS

-Note: Junior at a penetration test firm is <1yr at the company or total pentesting experience, imho.
-Penetration testing consultants are exposed to a lot of environments in a short time frame so they can become “senior” quickly.
+Note: A junior at a penetration test firm is anyone who has spent less than a year at the company or has had about that much time total pentesting experience.
+Penetration testing consultants are exposed to a lot of environments in a short time frame, so they can become “senior” quickly.

 Side Note: Why is experience important?

 Experience is important for several reasons.
-Even if an individual is experienced for a number of years, they may not be particularly experienced at penetration testing itself.
+Even if an individual is experienced for several years, they may not be particularly experienced at penetration testing itself.
 When you hire a consultant, besides technical skills, other soft skills come into play.

 - They must know when to escalate when they are not getting what they need from the client.
 This will prevent burning hours waiting for critical documentation or access.

-- They must know how to properly communicate.
-Sometimes junior staff lack the ability to present the problem properly or communicate a fix to a problem.
+- They must know how to communicate properly.
+Sometimes, junior staff lacks the ability to properly present the problem or communicate a fix to a problem.

 - They may have the soft skills (which is great), but maybe not the technical skills needed, especially if your project is a complicated or mature one.
 Professional penetration testing is always a time-boxed task, so consultants are under the gun to find critical issues.
-Less experienced people may still find issues, but usually not as fast as senior folks.
-There are ALWAYS exceptions though, and I have seen junior folks do exceptionally well often surpassing senior people.
+Less experienced people may still encounter bugs, but usually not as fast as senior folks.
+Though, there are always exceptions.
+I have seen junior folks do exceptionally well, often surpassing seniors.